Glossary of real estate terms

 Fee Simple:

 True ownership of the property and the greatest possible interest a person can have in real estate.
+Often referred to as freehold property.

 Freehold: